How to sort a list in Microsoft Excel

-In Microsoft Excel, you can use the Sort feature to perform many actions with lists of data.
+In Microsoft Excel, you can use the Sort feature to perform many actions with lists and tables of data.
 Users are generally looking alphabetize many text values or arrange a list of numbers in order from lowest to highest or from highest to lowest.
 To proceed, follow the instructions in the next section.

 Using sort to organize a list